Murder of Céline Figard: Trial

 The trial began at Worcester Crown Court on 2 October 1996, before Mr Justice Latham and a jury.
 Morgan's trial counsel was Nigel Jones QC, and the case was prosecuted by David Farrer QC.
 Morgan denied the charge.

 Evidence was presented by the prosecution to suggest that Morgan continued to use the vehicle while Figard's body lay in the cab, and that the lorry was parked outside his house over the Christmas period.
 Farrer said Morgan bought a spade, axe and hacksaw with the intention of dismembering the body, but changed his mind, instead making an overnight delivery run to dispose of it.
 After removing a fuse from his lorry's tachograph to conceal the journey, he drove to Worcestershire.
 Discrepancies were subsequently found in his travel records for 29 December 1995 because he forgot to replace the fuse following the trip.
 Several items belonging to Figard, including photographs and a toilet bag, were recovered from his house.

 Morgan admitted giving Figard a lift on the afternoon of 19 December 1995, and that she was "smiling and happy".
 He did not come forward after police appealed for details of the driver who had given her a lift because he did not want his wife to learn of his infidelity.
 He claimed her photographs and other belongings were in his possession because she had left them in his truck, and the mattress had become stained with blood because a man had lain on it after gashing his leg while the vehicle was on loan to another driver in 1994.

 On 16 October, a jury took three and a half hours to convict Morgan of Figard's murder, and he was sentenced to life imprisonment with a recommendation that the Home Secretary should decide his parole eligibility.
 Passing sentence, Mr Justice Latham said, "What you did to Céline has caused revulsion in the minds of all right-thinking people.
 You are a dangerous man and I will so report to the Home Secretary."
-Latham subsequently set a minimum term of twenty years, which was later endorsed by the Lord Chief Justice of England and Wales, Lord Bingham, and on 4 November 1998, the Home Secretary informed Morgan of the length of the sentence he must serve.
+Latham subsequently set a minimum term of twenty years, which was later endorsed by the Lord Chief Justice of England and Wales, Lord Bingham, and on 4 November 1998, the Home Secretary (Jack Straw) informed Morgan of the length of the sentence he must serve.